deinsoftware/colorify/README.md

 [![SonarCloud](https://sonarcloud.io/api/project_badges/measure?project=dein%3Acolorify&metric=security_rating)](https://sonarcloud.io/dashboard?id=dein%3Acolorify)
 [![SonarCloud](https://sonarcloud.io/api/project_badges/measure?project=dein%3Acolorify&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=dein%3Acolorify)

-**Colorify** was created to simplify and automate tasks related to NET Core console formating.
+**Colorify** was created to simplify and automate tasks related to NET Core console formatting.
 Was born in [HardHat](https://github.com/deinsoftware/hardhat/) project as a Class.
-Now grew up as library and can be used by other console applications.
+Now grew up as a library and can be used by other console applications.

 Contributions or Beer will be appreciated